Hearing Impairment (HI) Service – Support for HI Children

 - specialist equipment – hearing aid accessories, radio aids or sound-field systems

 - training on how to use specialist equipment

 - advice on making changes so that your child or young person can take part at school (reasonable adjustments)

 - training around the specific needs of your child with HI in their setting or school

 Who the service provides for

-Children and young people who are supported by our service have been diagnosed by an audiological specialist with either a permanent hearing impairment/auditory neuropathy and/or have been provided with personal amplification, such as hearing aids.
+Children and young people who are supported by the team have been diagnosed by a hearing specialist and/or have specialist equipment such as hearing aids.

 Hours of operation